 PBR

-PBR stands for Physically Based Rendering, or Physically Based Rendering in Chinese.
-Originally proposed by Disney in 2012, it has since been widely adopted in the gaming industry.
-Compared to traditional rendering methods like Blinn-Phong, PBR adheres to energy conservation and physical rules.
-Artists only need to adjust a few simple parameters to ensure accurate rendering results even in complex scenes.
-PBR follows energy conservation principles, is physically based, and incorporates IBL to simulate global illumination.
-It allows for easier adjustment of rendering effects through parameters like metallic and roughness.
+PBR stands for Physically Based Rendering.
+It was first introduced by Disney in 2012 and later widely adopted by the gaming industry.
+Compared to traditional rendering methods like Blinn-Phong, PBR adheres to the principle of energy conservation and follows physical rules.
+Artists only need to adjust a few simple parameters to ensure correct rendering effects even in complex scenes.
+PBR is a physically-based rendering method that follows energy conservation and introduces IBL to simulate global illumination.
+It uses parameters like metallic, roughness, etc., to make adjusting rendering effects more convenient.

 ParameterDescription